External and Domestic Shocks – Digest of Belarusian Economy

 In this respect post-Soviet countries seem to pay more attention to pregnant women and, later on, mothers and families.
 In Ukraine, pregnant women also can go for maternity leave at 30th week of pregnancy.
 In Lithuania and Russia it may happen around 70 days before the child is due.
 It seems that Belarus managed somehow to find a balance between the good quality health care for women and small children and financial support for parents.

 Sviatlana Parkhimchyk, who expects her first baby in less than two months, told Belarus Digest that the one off payment should be sufficient for purchase of basic things for a child, like diapers.
 In her words, unless the woman cannot breastfeed, and child has some special needs, like baby milk powder, or is ill, the child benefit in addition to her husband’s salary should be enough to live on.
+If you also have a baby, know when it’s the right time to feed your little with solid food thanks to posts like baby led weaning.

 Women’s Return to Work: not only in Theory